 INTRODUCTION

-Wheat has been considered as one of the most significant cereal crops of the world having a great impact on human (Askander et al., 2021).
+Wheat has been considered as one of important cereal crops of the world having great impact on human (Askander et al., 2021).
 Wheat (Triticum aestivum L.) is a self-pollinated crop belonging to the family Poaceae.
-It is a hexaploid crop having 42 chromosomes (2n=6x=42) (Khan et al., 2022).
-It originated in South-West Asia.
+It is a hexaploid (2n=6x=42) crop having 42 chromosomes (Khan et al., 2022).
+It has originated in South-West Asia.
 Wheat occupies about 32% of the total acreage under cereals in the world.
 India accounts an area of 31.61 million hectares and production of 109.5 million tonnes with a productivity of 3464 kg/ha.
-In Punjab, wheat grown on 3.53 million ha area with total production of 12.36 million tonnes and a productivity of 4862 kg/ha, which is higher than the national productivity.
+In Punjab, wheat grown on 3.53 million hectare area with total production of 12.36 million tonnes and a productivity of 4862 kg/ha, which is higher than the national productivity.
 Punjab accounts for 15.65% of the total wheat produced in India.
-It ranks third in wheat production whereas it ranks first in productivity per ha area (Anonymous, 2022).
+It ranks third in wheat production whereas first in productivity per hectare area (Anonymous, 2022).
 Major part of wheat grain is composed of 70 percent of carbohydrates and 13 percent of protein.
 It has 5.9 percent of starch, lipids and ash contributing about 1.8 percent each, 2 percent of reducing sugars and 6.7 percent of pentosane.
 Furthermore, it has 37 mg/100 gm of calcium, 4.1 mg/100 gm of iron, 0.45 mg/100 gm of thiamine and 5.4 mg/100 gm of Nicotinic acid.
 Consumption of 100 gm of wheat food provides approximately 327 K Cal of energy (Tiwari et al., 2021).
 Despite its richness of nutrients, based on the protein content, wheat is divided into hard wheat and soft wheat.

 The genetic diversity of Aegilops tauschii (AT), the donor of the D genome in hexaploid common wheat, has played a pivotal role in modern wheat evolution.
 This wild relative is widely distributed and serves as a valuable genetic reservoir due to its exceptional resistance to diseases, pests and environmental stresses.
 Approximately 9,000 years ago, an accidental hybridization event introduced the D genome from Aegilops tauschii into emmer wheat (Triticum dicoccum), resulting in the creation of hexaploid common wheat.
-Today, this hexaploid species constitutes nearly 95% of global wheat production, while tetraploid durum wheat (T. turgidum ssp. durum) accounts for the remaining 5% (Chai et al., 2022).
+Today, this hexaploid species constitutes nearly 95% of global wheat production, while tetraploid durum wheat (T. turgidum ssp. durum) accounts for the remainiSng 5% (Chai et al., 2022).

 The development of dwarf wheat varieties revolutionized global agriculture through the introduction of the Norin 10 gene.
 This gene was derived by crossing Daruma with native American varieties.
 In 1948, researchers in the United States crossed Norin 10 with Brevor, another native American variety, creating the Norin-Brevor cross.
 Later in 1954, this cross was introduced to CIMMYT in Mexico, where Norman Borlaug and his team developed numerous high-yielding varieties (HYVs) of wheat.
 These HYVs were subsequently introduced into India during the Green Revolution, leading to unprecedented increases in production (Antony et al., 2019).
 Considering the significance of the factors mentioned above, it became essential to conduct this research on newly developed, improved genotypes.
-The study was designed with the following objectives: To study the nature and magnitude of gene action involves in the expression of quantitative traits.
+The study was designed to study the nature and magnitude of gene action involves in the expression of quantitative traits.

 MATERIALS AND METHODS